 These are some of the more surprising items not covered under standard flood insurance policies.

-• Detached garages and outbuildings: Only one detached garage is usually covered, and even then, not in full.
+• Detached Garages & Outbuildings: Only one detached garage may be covered, and even then, at limited amounts.

 For instance, after Hurricane Ida, one homeowner in Louisiana discovered his new $10,000 paver patio and backyard kitchen were not part of his NFIP claim.
 Not a penny reimbursed.